The Labyrinth at Glendale

 Consider the labyrinth a place to catch your breath in the hectic pace of our contemporary life.
 Open 24 hours a day!

-Guidance for walking here.
+Find guidance for walking a Labyrinth here.